 - The American College of Financial Services

 Catch up on all the medical stuff that you’ve been avoiding.
 Make appointments to document all your medical issues, and make and complete specialty appointments, as necessary.
 That nagging shoulder or hearing problem or snoring that makes your whole family complain?
 Get the process started now.

 If you own rental property, make sure you understand the military extension on the capital gains exclusion.
 You may want to sell that property before or shortly after retirement so you don’t lose that exclusion.
 This is a good time to map out the short-term and long-term plans for any rental properties, and see how different actions can impact the big picture.

 24 Months to 18 Months Before Military Retirement

-Make an appointment with your local Transition Assistance Program for required counseling.
+Make an appointment with your local Transition Assistance Program for the required counseling.